a-menaf-altintas/quantum-circuit-simulator/README.md

 # quantum-circuit-simulator
-## This is quantum circuit simulator, It will be updated regualry.
+### This is a  quantum circuit simulator.
+It will be updated regularly.